ddutta111/Fraud-Detection-Model-Python/README.md

 - Implement the Random Forest model for fraud detection due to its superior performance.
 - Monitor the most influential feature, V4, for anomalies.
 - Continuously update models with new data to adapt to evolving fraud patterns.

+(Note: Please Check teh Google Colab notebook for detailed explanation and graphs of the project.)

 # Author